Transfer artifact files with jf rt transfer-files

 When to Use

 Use transfer-files after transfer-config (or transfer-config-merge) to move the actual artifact binaries from one Artifactory to another.
-This is the second step in a full migration workflow.
+This is the final step in a full migration workflow.

 Typical migration workflow:

-1. jf rt transfer-plugin-install <source-server> — Install the plugin
+1. jf rt transfer-plugin-install <source-server> — Install the data-transfer plugin on the source instance.
+Required before any other transfer commands.

-2. jf rt transfer-config <source> <target> — Copy configuration
+2. jf rt transfer-config <source> <target> — Copy repositories, users, permissions, and other configuration from source to target.

-3. jf rt transfer-files <source> <target> — Transfer all artifacts
+3. jf rt transfer-files <source> <target> — Transfer all artifact binaries.
+Run --prechecks first to validate readiness.

 Known Limitations

-• Requires the data-transfer plugin installed on the source Artifactory instance
+• Requires the data-transfer plugin installed on the source Artifactory instance.
+See jf rt transfer-plugin-install.

-• Performance depends on network bandwidth between source and target; use --proxy-key to route through Artifactory's proxy for controlled environments
+• Performance depends on network bandwidth between source and target; use --proxy-key to route traffic through Artifactory's proxy in controlled environments.

 Performance Considerations